Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 # Description
-This project is a simple, modular implementation of a machine learning pipeline developed for the course DSAI3202 - Parallel and Distributed Computing.

-It demonstrates how to structure an ML project into clearly defined stages using separate modules.
+This project is Lab 01 from the DSAI3202 - Parallel and Distributed Computing course.
+It serves as a simple, modular implementation of a machine learning pipeline and demonstrates how to structure an ML project into clearly defined stages using separate modules.

 The focus is not just on building a working model, but also on organizing code in a way that supports scalability, readability, and parallel development.